aburg/kontext/README.md

 ### Use context as a taskwarrior project

-You can use kontext to
+You can use kontext to achieve context sensible taskwarrior tasks.

 ```[bash]
 uuidgen > .project.kontext